 When you plan your SEO strategy, staying true to your brand identity and message is essential.
 However, you must know what your competition is doing to position yourself ahead of them.
 An SEO competitive analysis allows you to identify what metrics bring traffic to top websites in your niche, capitalize on your competitors’ weaknesses, and outperform other companies in your industry.

 Who Are Your SEO Competitors?
 The SEO competitor Analysis

 Before analyzing your competitors’ SEO status, you have to benchmark who you’re up against.
 If you ask a business owner who their competition is, they’ll probably be able to rattle off a list.
 But your general competition is different from your SEO competitor’s rank.

-For example, if you sell organic cotton leggings, you might think that your primary competitor is the dance apparel store down the street.
-But they don’t even have a website, and therefore, they pose no SEO competition.
+For example, if you sell organic cotton leggings, you might think your primary competitor is the dance apparel store down the street.
+But they don’t even have a website, so they pose no SEO competition.
 On the other hand, an online yoga mat shop ranks highly for “yoga gear” and “organic yoga pants.”
 This is your SEO competition.

 The Answers Are At Your Fingertips

 SEO analysis is all about uncovering the facts.
 Guessing will get you nowhere.
 You can begin your SEO analysis manually or with the help of software.